Musab-Hassan/slickscrolljs/docs/docs/#3 - Easing & Timing.md

 ### Easing

-Slickscroll supports the cubic beziers and Penner functions for easing.
+Slickscroll supports cubic beziers and the Penner Easing functions for easing.

-The default easing function is `cubicBezier(0.15, 1, 0.4, 1)` however it can be changed by modifying the easing option.
+The default easing function is `cubicBezier(0.15, 1, 0.4, 1)`.
+It can be changed by modifying the easing option.

 ```javascript
 slick.momentumScroll({